rubengardner/rpsls/README.md

 * Contains a form permitting the users to suggest further developments

-* Incorporates a simple radio input which permits user to rate their expirience from 1 to 5.
+* Incorporates a simple radio input which permits the user to rate their experience from 1 to 5.

-* To submit the form, all fields are requiered.
+* To submit the form, all fields are required.

-* When submitted, the submision form opens on a new tab
+* When submitted, the submission form opens on a new tab

 Feedback section screenshot: